 Custodial credit risk is the risk that, in the event of a bank failure, the Medical Center's deposits might not be recovered.
 The collateral for public entities' deposits in financial institutions is held in the name of the State Treasurer under a program established by the Mississippi State Legislature and is governed by Section 27-105-5 Miss.
 Code Ann.
 (1972).
 Under this program, the Medical Center's funds are protected through a collateral pool administered by the State Treasurer.
 Financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Depository Insurance Corporation ("FDIC").
 All deposits with financial institutions must be collateralized in an amount equal to 105 percent of uninsured deposits and are therefore fully insured.
-The collateralized and insured bank balance was \$46,390,705 at September 30, 2015.
+The collateralized and insured bank balance was \$40,685,293 and \$46,390,705 at September 30, 2016 and 2015, respectively.

 The Medical Center also has cash deposits held by a trustee.
 The use of these funds is restricted for debt service and capital improvements.
-The carrying value of these deposits was \$6,513,413 at September 30, 2015.
-As of September 30, 2015, \$6,263,413 of the Medical Center's debt service fund balances were exposed to custodial credit risk.
+The carrying value of these deposits was \$7,006,852 and \$6,513,413 at September 30, 2016 and 2015, respectively.
+As of September 30, 2016 and 2015, \$6,756,852 and \$6,263,413, respectively, of the Medical Center's debt service fund balances were exposed to custodial credit risk.